rosepearson/GeoFabrics/README.md

 ### API documentation
 For auto-generated API documentation, checkout the repo [pages](https://rosepearson.github.io/GeoFabrics).

-## Related material
-Scripts used as part of the development of this project are included in a separate repo.
-See https://github.com/rosepearson/Hydrologic-DEMs-scripts for an example.

 ## Contributions
 Please see our [Issue Tracker](https://github.com/rosepearson/GeoFabrics/issues) for details on coming features and additions to the software.